nbip/vae-mdl/README.md

 So there is some kind of misspecification of the generative model.
-My impression is that when both the mean function and the variance are learnt through neural networks, if the mean function is reasonable the variance can shrink quite low which lets the observation model loss dominate over the KL loss.
+My impression is that when both the mean function and the variance are learnt through neural networks, if the mean function is reasonable the variance can shrink quite low which lets the observation model loss dominate over the KL loss, and samples from the prior are no longer meaningful while reconstructions are fine.
 We have a few options for mitigating this

 * The convolutional archtectures have been simple so far, maybe a more complex architecture helps
 * The MoDL loss as typically used has an autoregression over the RGB channels, maybe this helps